 - Even your kids can help make them, so they are great for beginners.

-- You can throw them together in mere minutes.
+- You can throw low carb protein bars together in mere minutes.

 - These keto bars even make thoughtful gifts during the holidays or when a new neighbor moves to the area.